Gluten-free dietSee all parts of this guide Hide guide parts

 You can find gluten-free alternatives to these foods and drinks in your nearest supermarket, health food shop or on prescription.

-However, even with uncontaminated gluten-free oats, a small percentage of people remain sensitive to avenin - a protein found in oats which is similar to gluten.
+However, even with uncontaminated gluten-free oats, a small number of people remain sensitive to avenin.
+Avenin is a protein found in oats which is similar to gluten.

 If you have coeliac disease you can choose to include gluten-free oats in your diet at any stage.
 If your symptoms return you must stop eating oats and seek the advice of a health professional.